Last Updated: 9/22/19

 Dart 2 Berth

-Gold― an excess of NZ$250 for 4 and 6/7 berths at NZ$40 per day while NZ$125 for 2 berths at NZ$20 per day.
-Plus, inclusions of one windscreen and multiple windscreen chips and some extras like picnic table & chairs, baby seat and/ or booster seat.
+Gold―an excess of NZ$250 for 4 and 6 berths at NZ$35 per day while NZ$125 for 2 berths at NZ$17.50 per day.
+Plus, inclusions of one windscreen and multiple windscreen chips and some extras like picnic table & chairs, baby seat and/or booster seat.

-Platinum― an excess of NZ$0 for 4 and 6/7 berths at NZ$65 per day while NZ$0 for 2 berths at NZ$32.50 per day.
-Plus, inclusions of one windscreen, multiple windscreen chips, and two tyres and some extras like picnic table & chairs, baby seat and/ or booster seat, GPS, solar shower and more.
+Platinum―an excess of NZ$0 for 4 and 6 berths at NZ$55 per day while NZ$0 for 2 berths at NZ$27.50 per day.
+Plus, inclusions of multiple windscreen, multiple tyres, and extras like picnic table & chairs, baby seat and/ or booster seat, GPS, solar shower and more.

 If it’s adventure on a shoestring you’re after, Kiwi Campervans has cheap campervans for hire too.
 But the company is one of the many options that might need second thoughts before booking one.